pierrenoizat/tumblebit_tips/README.md

 _Minimized data flow: no need for Bob to send to Tumbler any hR, hF_

-In Step 5, Tumbler signs each betai with SKT to create an ECDSA-Secp256k1 signature sigmai.
+In **Step 5**, Tumbler signs each betai with SKT to create an ECDSA-Secp256k1 signature sigmai.
+Tumbler picks 84 random 256-bit symetric encryption keys epsilon and computes ci = AES256( epsiloni, sigmai )
-_No change from white paper._
+_Minimized data flow: we propose a simple AES256 encryption instead of the complex SHA512 hash specified in the original paper: this yields most of the data traffic reduction_

 **Step 6**: Bob sends to Tumbler the 42 “real” indices along with blinding factor r.